onelogin/onelogin-ruby-sdk/examples/rails-custom-login-page/README.md

 If you are using a custom domain instance, set it in order to be used for the login demo.

+If you want to set the cookie via post-form set COOKIE_VIA_POST_FORM to true, otherwise the cookie will be set via javascript via the makeCors method described later.

 ```yaml
 development:
   secret_key_base: xxx